Steps to Energy Savings

 Taking steps to improve energy efficiency is important both in conserving our environment and in producing savings for schools.

 The Sustainable Energy Authority of Ireland (SEAI) plays a leading role in transforming Ireland into a society based on sustainable energy structures, technologies and practices.
-It provides well-timed and informed advice to Government, delivers a range of programmes, and engages with a wide range of stakeholders.
+It provides well-timed and informed advice to the Government, delivers a range of programmes, and engages with a wide range of stakeholders.

 1. Monitoring and Reporting Energy Usage